 In 2019, Texas led the nation in annual job growth — adding 343,000 jobs statewide.
-That growth was felt on the city level as San Antonio had one of the lowest unemployment rates in the state, coming in second to Austin.
+That growth was felt on the city level as San Antonio had one of the lowest unemployment rates in the state, second only to Austin.

-Prior to the global outbreak of the coronavirus, unemployment in the city was at a steady decline.
-January 2020 numbers show unemployment at 3.2% — lower than the U.S. rate of 3.8%.
-Similarly to the rest of the country, unemployment started to rise due to the economic impacts of COVID-19.
-In March, the unemployment rate rose to 4.2%.
+Prior to the global outbreak of the coronavirus, unemployment in the city was in a steady decline.
+In January 2020, unemployment in San Antonio was 3.2% — lower than the U.S. rate of 3.8%.
+As it did across the country, unemployment started to rise in San Antonio due to the economic impacts of COVID-19.
+By June 2020, the unemployment rate rose to 8.3%.

 What are the safest areas in San Antonio?